“Joy to be Alive” Factors

 The Pro Shop

-Most Fine Clubs have recognised the need to support their pros by providing decent facilities these days for merchandising of their product.
-A remarkable exception to this rule is the cramped shop at what is otherwise a spectacular Royal Dornoch G.C.
+Most Fine Clubs recognise the need to support their pros by providing decent facilities these days for merchandising of their product.
+Members will buy less lob-wedges at fine running clubs than at target golf clubs.

 Practice Facilities

-Grass teeing areas and a practice green near the 1st tee, maintained identically as on the course, are de rigueur while a bump-and-run practice area from 30 yards, like over the road at Rye GC, is so important.
+Grassed teeing areas and a practice green near the 1st tee, maintained identically as on the course, are de rigueur while a bump-and-run practice area from 30 yards, like over the road at Rye or the new one at Hunstanton, created by Gordon Irvine is so important.

 Dining and Bar Facilities, halfway house

+Golf clubs do not need to be providers of exquisite food.
 Lunches at the Finest Clubs are remarkably good value and an example of simple British cooking at its best.
-It is difficult to only mention a few: The Berkshire, Sunningdale, Walton Heath, Swinley Forest and Muirfield but the “joy to be alive” gold star for this factor has to go to Royal St Georges, while Sunningdale surely picks up the halfway house top accolade, and a ‘bucket’ of Kummel at Prestwick settles the tummy beautifully for the afternoon round after a good lunch.
+It is difficult to only mention a few of the finest: The Berkshire, Sunningdale, Walton Heath, Swinley Forest, Denham and Muirfield but the “joy to be alive” gold star for this factor has to go to Royal St Georges, while Sunningdale surely picks up the halfway house top accolade, and a glass of Kummel at Prestwick settles the tummy beautifully for the afternoon round of foursomes after a good lunch.

 Accessibility

-Fine Clubs are predominantly members’ clubs and the Finest, particularly the ‘Open’ venues, have difficulty in keeping a balance between accessibility to visitors and availability of the 1st tee for members and unfortunately green fees have risen from when I played most of them.
+Fine Clubs are predominantly members’ clubs and the Finest, particularly the ‘Open’ venues, have difficulty in keeping a balance between accessibility to visitors and availability of the 1st tee for members.
+Unfortunately green fees have risen astonomicaly from when I first played them.
 Nevertheless unlike some of the proprietor-owned new exclusive clubs, most Fine Clubs want to be accessible to well-behaved visitors and, by being in touch with secretaries in advance, arrangements can usually be made.
 Mention you are following the ‘FineGolf Trail’: it may just help create that connection for which you are looking.